peleiden/rl-rubiks/README.md

 pip install -r rlrequirements.txt
 ```

-3) For the modules to work, you *might* need to add the main repo folder to your PYTHONPATH.
+3) (Only needed if you get `ImportError`.
+For the modules to work, you *might* need to add the main repo folder to your PYTHONPATH.
 In \*nix-systems, you can add the following line to your shell login script:
 ```
 export PYTHONPATH=$PYTHONPATH:<path where you cloned>/rl-rubiks